 Students on campus may be awarded through their financial aid package a work study grant.
 It can be one of two types, federal or state work study.
 Each requires different actions and support from Student Financial Services and the Career Center.

 Students that do not qualify for work study grants will be seeking non-work study (student labor) employment.

-Search for on and off campus positions on Saints4Hire!
-Please use your Saint Martin’s email when creating an account.
+Search for on and off campus positions on Handshake!
+Please use your Saint Martin’s username when logging into your account.